MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Preliminaries

 A homomorphism $h=(h_H,h_V)$ from a forest algebra $\tra_1=(H_1,V_1)$ to a forest algebra $\tra_2=(H_2,V_2)$ is given by two monoid morphisms $h_H \colon H_1 \to H_2$, $h_V \colon V_1 \to V_2$ that additionally satisfy for all $C \in V_1$ and $F \in H_1$.
 To simplify notation, we will omit the indices $H$ and $V$ and use $h$ for both morphisms.

-For every forest algebra $\FA=(V,H)$ one can define a morphism from the free algebra $\FA_\Sigma$ by providing a function $h \colon \{\context a \mid a \in \Sigma\} \rightarrow V$, i.e. by providing the mappings for all contexts that have a single root with the hole as its only child.
+For every forest algebra $\FA=(V,H)$ one can define a morphism from the free forest algebra $\FA_\Sigma$ by providing a function $h \colon \{\context a \mid a \in \Sigma\} \rightarrow V$, i.e., by providing the mappings for all contexts that have a single root with the hole as its only child.
 The function $h$ can be extended to a morphism from the free forest algebra by applying the algebra operations.
-The mapping for a single $a$-labeled node can for example be computed as $h(\context a) \conapp_{VH} \varepsilon$.
+For example, the mapping for a single $a$-labeled node can be computed as $h(\context a) \conapp_{VH} \varepsilon$.